Karambir Nain

 For testing:

-Keep most configs for these packages in pyproject.toml.
-If not, use setup.cfg.
-Avoid tool specific config file.
+Keep most configurations for these packages in pyproject.toml.
+If not possible, use setup.cfg.
+Avoid tool-specific config files.

 Editor Setup